-Estimated Estimated Strategies Budget Task(s) Start Complete (B7) Develop grant applications for Rebuilding American Infrastructure with Sustainability and Equity (RAISE) or Solutions for Congested Corridors Program (SCCP) funds or other programs for making improvements to US 101 based on US 101 environmental document results and 101 Communities Connected.
-Regional Transportation Planning and Transportation Improvement Program (pages 140-141 & 144- 145) 2023/2024 2027/2028 VCTC applied for and received approximately \$75M SCCP grant in July 2024 to implement key 101 Communities Connected strategies, including rail double track project and 4-mile section of Class I bike trail along Santa Paula Branch Line from Montalvo to Saticoy.
+Strategies Budget Task(s) Estimated Start Estimated Complete Comments (B6) Coordinate with Caltrans, Ventura County, and cities to prioritize the projects and submit grant application(s) for goods movement projects based on the recommendations of the Ventura County Freight Corridors Study.
+Regional Transportation Planning and Transportation Programming & Reporting (pages 140-141 & 144-145) 2023/2024 on-going Began implementing recommendations of the Ventura County Freight Corridors Study (FCS) and submitted a REAP 2.0 grant application to implement a Community Traffic Calming and Pedestrian and Bicycle Safety Program, which was a product of community engagement to improve safety and goods movement efficiency through the FCS.
+Initiated work with County of Ventura and Caltrans on Hueneme Road Widening application for upcoming SB 1 Trade Corridor funding cycle.
+(B7) Develop grant applications for Rebuilding American Infrastructure with Sustainability and Equity (RAISE) or Solutions for Congested Corridors Program (SCCP) funds or other programs for making improvements to US 101 based on US 101 environmental document results and 101 Communities Connected.
+Regional Transportation Planning and Transportation Programming & Reporting (pages 140-141 & 144-145) 2023/2024 2027/2028 VCTC applied for and received approximately \$75M SCCP grant in July 2024 to implement key 101 Communities Connected strategies, including rail double track project and 4-mile section of Class I bike trail along Santa Paula Branch Line from Montalvo to Saticoy.
 (B8) Identify funding for additional "free ride" services for veterans and seniors.
-Regional Transit Planning (pages 138-139) 2024/2025 2026/2027 Staff will begin identifying funds to support this in the coming fiscal year.
+Regional Transit Planning (pages 138-139) 2024/2025 2026/2027 Staff is working on identifying ways to fund the College Ride and Youth Ride Free programs long term.
+This will follow those efforts.
 (B9) Administer and expand VCTC's Motorist Aid programs as appropriate, including Freeway Service Patrol, Emergency Roadside Call Boxes, and Incident Responders Grant Program.
-Motorist Aid (pages 118- 119) 2022/2023 on-going Expanded FSP coverage area and modified schedule to begin July 1, 2024.
-Call boxes operational and under contract through Fiscal Year 2024/2025.
-Round 3 Incident Responder Grant Program awards executed in Fiscal Year 2023/2024.
+Motorist Aid (pages 118-119) 2022/2023 on-going Expanded FSP coverage area and modified schedule began July 1, 2024.
+Call boxes to be decommissioned in Fiscal Year 2025/2026, if approved by Commission in May 2025.
 (B10) Identify possible funding for expanding transit (bus and/or rail) operations.
 In particular, pursue funding for Metrolink Southern California Optimized Rail Expansion (SCORE) operations in time for the 2028 Olympics.
-Regional Transit Planning (pages 138-139) 2023/2024 2027/2028 VCTC applied for and received approximately \$75M SCCP grant in July 2024 to implement key 101 Communities Connected strategies, including rail double track project between Oxnard and Camarillo.
+Regional Transit Planning (pages 138-139) 2023/2024 2027/2028 The Simi Valley Double Track and Leesdale Siding projects will allow for increased capacity, helping to suppor the Olympics.
+VCTC will use SB 125 funds to support a commuter train to Santa Barbara County.
+Metrolink is identifying dedicated funding sources to support future operations.
 (B11) Develop a set of multimodal transportation metrics to determine the effectiveness of various modes of transportation.
 Regional Transportation Planning (pages 140-141) 2024/2025 2024/2025 Will be included in the Final CTP adoption.
 (B12) Support improved transit and transportation services for those with disabilities.
-Regional Transit Planning (pages 138-139) 2023/2024 2025/2026 Paratransit Integration Study incorporated into Short Range Transit Plan.
-Study ongoing through Fiscal Year 2024/2025.
-(B13) Continue new Spanish language public outreach campaigns to connect the Spanish-speaking community with VCTC Intercity and other public transportation options.
-Community Outreach (pages 148-149) 2022/2023 on-going This successful outreach campaign has continued into the second phase with new loteria card designs and videos created by a Spanish-speaking local influencer.
-(B14) Establish enhanced efforts (to include polls or surveys) to connect younger people in the community by creating a transportation/transit "road show" that VCTC staff can use for school and other presentation to expand youth outreach.
-Community Outreach (pages 148-149) 2022/2023 2024/2025 Work is underway and expected completion in June 2023.
-This will be an on-going project when completed.
-Presentations to begin in late summer/fall of 2024.
-The presentation is complete, and staff has made initial contacts with several schools.
-Staff will continue to fully implement this program in 2024/2025.
-(B15) Develop a memorable and effective ad campaign to promote transit ridership and to address the myths and misconceptions about transit.
-Community Outreach (pages 148-149) 2024/2025 2024/2025 Planning has begun for a "how to ride" outreach campaign that will use videos to demonstrate skills such as how to use VCBusPass, read a schedule, board the bus, and transfer between transit systems.
+Regional Transit Planning (pages 138-139) 2023/2024 2025/2026 Paratransit Integration Analysis incorporated into Short Range Transit Plan.